We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 There are several factors to consider when finding the right pore strips for your skin.

 Some common skin care ingredients, like parabens and phthalates, are considered unsafe by the EWG.
-If you prefer to avoid these substances, be sure to check the label.
+If you prefer to avoid these substances, check the label.
 Also, look out for any ingredients you may allergic or sensitive to.

 You can also take into consideration your lifestyle and preferences.
 For example, certain products may be certified vegan, cruelty-free, and gluten-free.